 The American Express Marriott Bonvoy Business Card is quite easy to get approved for, with no minimum income requirements.
 As with the other business credit cards, anyone can apply, not just registered small business owners.

-You also have the option of applying through the public offer, where you’ll only early 60,000 Bonvoy points, but you’ll only have to deal with $1,500 in minimum spending in the first three months.
+You also have the option of applying through Great Canadian Rebates, where you’ll only earn 50,000 Bonvoy points, but you’ll earn $10 in cash back and you’ll only have to deal with $1,500 in minimum spending in the first three months.